 The divorce process can be confusing and overwhelming for most people with lawyers.
 Litigants need to resolve issues relating to child custody and parenting time, child support, alimony, and the division of marital debts/assets.
 But in New Jersey and across the nation, the rate of self-representation in divorce matters continues to grow.
 Countless litigants have their pleadings dismissed because of procedural errors or failing to meet court deadlines.
-Through VLJ’s Divorce Program, lawyers assist litigants with preparing the necessary pleadings to file for divorce or to respond to a pending divorce action.
-Lawyers also provide advice to litigants about how to proceed during each step in the divorce process.
-Litigants leave the program with completed divorce pleadings that they can file with the family clerk’s office.
+VLJ's Divorce Program serves to assist these pro se litigants by holding legal clinics at the courthouses where volunteer lawyers provide advice on how to proceed during each step of the divorce process.
+Additionally, the lawyers assist with preparing the necessary pleadings to file for divorce or to respond to a pending divorce action.
+Litigants leave the clinics with completed divorce pleadings that they can file with the family clerk’s office.

 Who can participate?

 Prior divorce experience is not required to volunteer for this program, although attorneys with family law experience are always welcome to volunteer with this program.
 VLJ has training materials on divorce in New Jersey that must be reviewed prior to volunteering.
 All new volunteers must commit to volunteering at least twice within 12 months.
 Each new volunteer will shadow an experienced volunteer at his/her first clinic.